3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 The Kuala Lumpur Perdana Botanical Garden (formerly known as Taman Tasik Perdana and Lake Gardens) is a lovely respite in the congested city.

-Ranking as KL’s oldest garden, the 250-acre Botanical Garden was first designed in the 1880s.
+Ranking as KL’s oldest garden, the 250-acre space was first designed in the 1880s.
 Today, the public park is a popular recreational area.

-Visitors could fill their entire Kuala Lumpur 3 Days Itinerary with the attractions in the Perdana Garden!
+You could fill your entire Kuala Lumpur 3 Day Itinerary with the attractions in the Perdana Garden!
 We recommend choosing a few sights that are most interesting to you.

-A war memorial dedicated to those who died for Malaysia’s freedom.
-The bronze sculpture of a group of soldiers (representing leadership, suffering, unity, vigilance, strength, courage and sacrifice) was built in 1966 and stands 50 feet tall.
+The National Monument & ASEAN Sculpture Garden is dedicated to those who died for Malaysia’s freedom.
+The 50 foot bronze sculpture of soldiers (representing leadership, suffering, unity, vigilance, strength, courage and sacrifice) was built in 1966.

 The sculpted shrubs in the Sunken Garden create a beautiful work of art and are one of the most popular places to visit at the KL Botanic Gardens.